 Symptom Cause Remedy

-Appliance will not light No gas Change the cylinder
+Appliance will not light No gas Check red isolation valve is open

-Check cylinder is turned on
+Check bulk tank outlet valve is open

-Check isolation valve is open
+Refill the bulk tank

 Low battery (auto ignition) Charge battery

 Appliance lights but goes out Flame supervision device (FSD) Refer to dealer

 immediately the FSD override is not functioning correctly

 is released

 Odour Gas leak Turn off the gas at the cylinder

 and do not use the gas system

 until the problem has been

 rectified

 In the event of a leaking cylinder,

 if possible, position the cylinder

 in an open area away from any

 sources of ignition.
 Contact the

 site warden and/or the local gas

 supplier

 Yellow flame Lack of primary air. please note Refer to dealer

 yellow tipping to the flame is

 normal

 Orange flame Particles of dust or dirt in the Reduce the amount of dust in

 mixing tube being carried air

 through the burner ports

 Burner ports partically blocked Refer to dealer

 Floating flame Lack of secondary air Check all vents are clear (air

 inlet to vehicle)

 Blocked retention ports Check retention ports are clear

 If in an oven Check the flue way is clear